Hudson Valley Farm Hub's Farm Mechanic Basics Program

 Our vision is to increase professional development around farm mechanization so that farmers and other agricultural workers can make their farms more efficient, scale up if desired, make expensive equipment last, be safe in a dangerous profession, and save money.

-Registration for the 2024 Program is now closed.
+Applications for the 2025 program are now closed.

 Program description:

-Hudson Valley Farm Hub’s Farm Mechanic Basics program offers hands-on experience with agricultural mechanics in our state-of-the-art machine shop through 10 day-long sessions intended for farmers and other agricultural workers.
+Hudson Valley Farm Hub’s Farm Mechanic Basics program offers hands-on experience with agricultural mechanics in our state-of-the-art machine shop through 8 day-long sessions intended for farmers and other agricultural workers.
 An in-depth look at tractors and implements, you will understand the parts and systems of tractors, and gain experience diagnosing problems, conducting maintenance and performing basic repairs on farm equipment.

 Topics covered will include:

-Shop Safety, Set-up, Tools, & Supplies
+Shop Safety, Tools, & Supplies

 Systems and Parts of the Tractor